ChrisThoung/fsic/examples/klein_1950/README.md

    various sets of parameter estimates and generates 'results.png', which plots the results against the actual data.

-Alternatively, use the accompanying ['makefile'](makefile) to run the above steps.
+Alternatively, use the accompanying [makefile](makefile) to run the above steps.